Male Domestic Short Hair

 I was brought to SPCA for a second chance

 What's special about meI am a shy boy who needs a little quiet patience before you can give me a good head scratch, I do love them though!
-So please take a chance on me and we can be best buds!
+I am good with the other cats here so could potentially go to a home with an existing cat.
+Please take a chance on me and we can be best buds!

 1. Can you care for a companion animal for their whole life?